vaskocuturilo/QuestionPull/README.md

 - Use any *object-oriented language*.
 - Use the latest Spring Boot version.
 - Use the latest PostgreSQL database version.
-- Create Ra EST API service.
+- Create a REST API service.
 - Create a Docker Compose to run the service.
 - Provide code and clear instructions on how to run it.